 Deep Sky Derelicts: Definitive Edition is a turn-based tactical card-based RPG.
 It is available on Humble Bundle, Steam, GoG, PlayStation 4, Xbox One, and Nintendo Switch.
-Be aware that the Humble Bundle link is Gideon’s Gaming referral link.
 Joseph Pugh conducted this review with the PC version of the game.

 The “Definitive Edition” of Deep Sky Derelicts refers to the base game and both current DLC expansions.
 While it’s still possible to buy the base game separately on some platforms, this review is based on the total package.

 Deep Sky Derelicts combines tactical card-based combat with free form procedural exploration, challenging difficulty and RPG elements.
 You create a team of three scavengers from several classes and use them to explore old space ship derelicts in search of scrap and data.

 Derelicts are never fully abandoned, you will need to contend with raiders, pirates, robots, beasts and even other scavenger groups.
 Managing this while maintaining your energy levels is no easy task.
 Running out of energy spells doom for your crew as life systems falter.

 As you explore you will find or purchase new weapons and modifications that can either have statistical passive benefits or add new cards to your character’s decks.
 Each crew member can also gain levels and new cards when they do.

 Most of the game is procedural.
 Generally speaking, you can’t be completely sure what you will encounter on each derelict and there is a level of RNG involved.
 Deep Sky Derelicts features a standard procedural campaign mode and a more action-oriented arena mode.